Master Case Taking with the Masters Course

 But through modification of every dose in its dynamization degree,

-even if the doses be repeated more frequently, even if the medicine be ever so highly potentized with ever so many succussions.
-It almost seems as if the best selected homoeopathic remedy could best extract the morbid disorder from the vital force and in chronic disease to extinguish the same only if applied in several different forms.
+… It almost seems as if the best seleted homoeopathic remedy could best extract the morbid disorder from the vital force and in chronic disease to extinguish the same only if applied in several different forms.

 Homeopathy: Frequently Asked Questions